CPDT-KA Certified PhD Behavioral Neuroscience NYC

 Consultation Recap & Goal Confirmation

-The trainer reviews what was discussed in your consultation — the key behaviors, your household goals, and any patterns flagged during intake.
-This ensures nothing is lost between booking and session one, and that the training plan stays aligned with what actually matters to you.
+We revisit what came up in your consultation — the key behaviors, your household priorities, and anything that was flagged.
+This way nothing falls through the cracks between booking and showing up, and the plan stays focused on what actually matters to you.

 3